Khelicon/STM32/STM32L0 OLED & LowPower/Readme.txt

 2. SHT30 Temperature and humdity sensor.

 Feature demonstrated:
-1. Standby Mode to send MCU to Standby Mode.
+1. Standby Mode to send MCU into low power.
 2. LPUART for terminal debugging and interrupt wakeup from standby mode.
 3. RTC for wakeup from standby mode.